Constructing an HTML Tree

 break

-Of course, there are more rules for handling malformed HTML: formatting tags, nested paragraphs, embedded SVG and MathML, and all sorts of other complexity.
+Of course, there are more rules for handling malformed HTML: formatting tags, nested paragraphs, embedded Scalable Vector Graphics (SVG) and MathML, and all sorts of other complexity.
 Each has complicated rules abounding with edge cases.
 But let’s end our discussion of handling author errors here.

 Thanks to implicit tags, you can mostly skip the <html>, <body>, and <head> elements, and they’ll be implicitly added back for you.
 In fact, the HTML parser’s many states guarantee something stricter than that: every HTML document has exactly one <head> and one <body>, in the expected order.At least, per document.
 An HTML file that uses frames or templates can have more than one <head> and <body>, but they correspond to different documents.